timojaask/ReSwiftTestableAsyncPattern/README.md

 ```

 ## Drawbacks and future improvements
-With the current implementation, you'd have to create a new enum for each new asynchronous action:
+With the current implementation, you'd have to create a new enum for each return type of an asynchronous action (the type of data that's passed in `success` case):

 ```swift
 enum FetchPostsState {